pqvst/cafeandcowork/data/tokyo/aws-loft-tokyo.md

 **Meeting rooms**: There are several meeting rooms that (I think) can be booked for free as well.
 I haven't really looked into it yet, though.

 **Overall**: A really cool space, comfortable work area, good location right by Meguro station.
 The main drawback is that the space is only open from 10:00-18:00 weekdays, and is closed on weekends.
-Definitely a good alternative to Lodge, which has become very crowded lately.